Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

     clip = lvf.source("PATH/TO/YOUR/VIDEO")

-`lvsfunc` exposes every function in the global scope, but also exposes every submodule individually.
+`lvsfunc` exposes every function in the global scope, but also exposes every sub-module individually.
 Both of the following calls will call the same function:

 .. code-block:: py